ikiapps/Setup-Xcode-Derived-Data-RAM-Disk/README.md

 	launchctl load com.ikiApps.setupXcodeDerivedDataRamDisk.plist

 If everything went well, the script will now run every time you login.
 You can see the mounted RAM disk in the Finder when it is available.
-It will also be available in the list of mounts using the ‘mount’ or ‘df’ command.
+It will also be available in the list of mounts using the `mount` or `df` command.